-As a WWII figher pilot, prisoner of war, test pilot and airshow pilot, Bob Hoover is known as the father of modern aerobatics.
+As a WWII fighter pilot, prisoner of war, test pilot, and airshow pilot, Bob Hoover is known as the father of modern aerobatics.

 He has been called "the greatest stick and rudder man who ever lived" by none other than Jimmy Doolittle!

-His amazing life story was captured in the 2014 film called "Flying the Feathered Edge", and you can watch this film by clicking on the image below:
+His remarkable life story was captured in the 2014 film called "Flying the Feathered Edge," and you can watch this film by clicking on the image below:

 Randolph Engineering, Inc.

-But soon they decided they could make better sunglass aviators by engineering stronger and more attractive aviator frames with a lifetime joint warranty.
+But soon, they decided they could make better sunglass aviators by engineering more robust and attractive aviator frames with a lifetime joint warranty.

 Today Randolph Engineering supplies their Military Aviator Sunglasses to US military pilots through the DOD (Department of Defense).

-It is important to understand just how important sunglasses are, and are page "Why Do We Need Sunglasses" outlines the reasons.
+It is essential to understand just how vital sunglasses are and are page "Why Do We Need Sunglasses" outlines the reasons.

 I hope you enjoyed this blog post and will tell your friends about it.